-Imagine you visit your doctor and he/she finds out that you have astigmatism.
+Imagine you visit your doctor and he/she finds out that you have only astigmatism with no myopia or hypermetropia.
+In this case you have an average power in one meridian and in other meridian (which is 90 degree away) you have rays of light falling away from the retina.
 This is subjective refraction, the sum total of the corneal and lenticular refractions (total eye refraction).
 It shows that you have astigmatism, that is in one meridian you have more (or less) power, while the meridian which is 90 degree away has just the right power.
 To keep matters simple, let us keep the human crystalline lens (HCL) away, and assume that the astigmatism is solely due to cornea.
 So with one meridian of cornea more (or less power) than average, while the other meridian which is 90 degree away having a normal power, will make the refraction of your cornea a cylinder in shape (Fig1)

 How to correct ?
 A glass given to you would have a cylinder shape, but would be placed in the opposite meridian (Fig2).
 So here the glass cylinder will be aligned horizontally, that is the flat axis of the glass will be aligned on the x axis or 180 deg meridian ( Fig3 ).
 Thus the power meridian aligned to 90 deg of the prescription cylinder ( depicted in yellow colour in Fig2 and Fig3) , will negate the corneal Power meridian at 180 deg ( depicted in grey cylinder in Fig1).
 The result, you have is a spherical refraction depicted in green (Fig3).